-Physically, transmit-receive probes have two coils: one coil to generate eddy currents in the part under test, the other to sense the variations in eddy currents in the test material.
-In theory, the transmitter and receiver coils can be optimized separately to maximize their intended purpose.
+Physically, T-R probes have two coils.
+The first coil generates eddy currents in the part under test.
+The second senses the variations in eddy currents in the component under test.
+In theory, the transmitter and receiver coils can be optimized separately to maximize their intended purposes.
 For example, the transmitter coil may produce a strong, uniform field in the vicinity of the receiver coil.
 At the same time, the receiver coil can be small enough to be sensitive to very small defects.

-Furthermore, transmit-receive probes have a theoretically infinite frequency response because, having two coils, the relative sensitivity does not vary according to the frequency like in bridge probes.
-The sensitivity response of transmit-receive probes is still restricted to some extent, but despite these restrictions, the relative sensitivity range of the probes is still better than bridge probes.
+Furthermore, T-R probes have a theoretically infinite frequency response because, having two coils, the relative sensitivity does not vary according to the frequency like in bridge probes.
+The sensitivity response of transmit-receive probes is still restricted to some extent.
+Despite them, however, the relative sensitivity range of the probes is still better than that of bridge probes.

-From a sensitivity standpoint, however, transmit-receive probes are not always better than bridge probes.
-If that were the case, no one would ever use bridge probes.
+From a sensitivity standpoint, however, T-R probes are not always better than bridge probes.
+If it were the case, no one would ever use bridge probes.
 Transmit-receive probes have two major limitations when it comes to sensitivity:

 Low frequency = Thermal drift

 At low frequencies (better probe penetration), the transmitter coil has a low impedance that increases its current.
 This leads the transmitter coil to generate a lot of heat, which has negative effects on the quality of returned signals and the equipment itself.

 High frequency = Resonance

 At the high end of the frequency range, the transmitter coil’s inductance can resonate with the parasitical capacitance of:

 This leads to over-amplified and distorted signals.